Learnathon-By-Geeky-Solutions/kuet-dull-edge/README.md

 # KUET Dull Edge

-## ScholarFlow
+## ScholrFlow

-ScholarFlow is a versatile and powerful app designed to help students stay organized and boost both academic and personal productivity.
+ScholrFlow is a versatile and powerful app designed to help students stay organized and boost both academic and personal productivity.
 Here’s what it offers:

 1. **Virtual Classroom System**:
    - Create and participate in virtual classrooms.